 Life insurance is there to provide income for your family when you die, which is why it’s important to know and understand the different life insurance options available to you.
 The two most common, and debated, forms of life insurance are term life insurance and whole life insurance.

-Life insurance is one of the most important investments that you can make for the future security of your family.
-It is the best way to ensure that they have the money that they need, regardless of what happens to you.
+Life insurance is one of the most important investments you can make for the future security of your family.
+It is the best way to ensure they have the money they need, regardless of what happens to you.
 When you’re shopping for life insurance, it can be a confusing process.
-There are several different types of insurance coverage and thousands of companies that you can choose between.
+There are several different types of insurance coverage and hundreds of companies you can choose between.

 This article is going to explore the advantages and disadvantages by comparing term and whole life insurance policies.
 Each plan is an excellent option or insurance coverage, but every family is going to need different types of coverage based on their needs.
-It’s vital that you understand all of the options for insurance coverage.
+It’s vital you understand all of the options for insurance coverage.

 Comparing Term vs Whole Life Insurance: Which Is Right For You?

 The truth is, as much as most of us don’t like whole life, there really are situations where it’s needed.
 They’re just far and few between.
 Either way, let’s take a look at each type so you can evaluate your own situation.

 Term life insurance is a policy with a specific end date.
 As long as you pay the monthly premium, your policy will remain in effect until you reach the policy end date.

 Common terms include 10, 15, 20, and 30 year life insurance policies.
 When the end of the term is reached, you may or may not have the ability to renew, depending on the company, your health, and other factors.
 If you are able to renew your insurance policy, the premium will typically be higher because the policy will extend through an older age.

 - Lower premiums.
 Term life insurance is usually the least expensive policy.